Cosmic-Chatter/Constellation/apps/media_player/README.md

 # Media Player

-Media Player provides a simple yet flexible digital signage platform for displaying collections of images and videos.
+Media Player provides a simple yet flexible digital signage platform for displaying collections of audio, images, and videos.

 ## Configuration

 ### Selecting media
 To select media for display, simply select it as `content` in the **_Constellation_** web console.
 The files will play in alphabetical order.
-Video files will play for their entire duration, while the duration of images can be set from the component status page on the web console.
+Audio and video files will play for their entire duration, while the duration of images can be set from the component status page on the web console.

 ### Synchronizing with other Media Player instances